kriasoft/pre-render/README.md

 ```

 Now, you can deploy the contents of the `/build` folder to GitHub Pages, Firebase, or some other CDN
-hosting, yet making sure that the search engines will be able to crawl your site.
+hosting, yet search engines will *still* be able to crawl your site.

 ### License